University of Illinois System

 Policy Owner: Vice President for Academic Affairs

-Responsible Official: Vice President for Academic Affairs (System); Vice Chancellor for Research (UIUC and UIC); Vice Chancellor for Academic Affairs (UIS)
+Responsible Official: Vice President for Academic Affairs (System); Vice Chancellor for Research and Innovation (UIUC); Vice Chancellor for Research (UIC); Vice Chancellor for Academic Affairs (UIS)

 Approved by: University of Illinois Board of Trustees